RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 <br>
 TOP: CheckM of MetaBat2 binning from co-assembly of three libraries; this study.

-BOTTOM: CheckM of MetaBat2 from co-assembly of one library.
+BOTTOM: CheckM of MetaBat2 from co-assembly of one library; MAVERIC tutorial.

-In both cases the Actinobacteria bin had the highest completion % and lowest contamination.
+In both pipelines, the Actinobacteria bin had the highest completion % and lowest contamination.
 Interestingly, the MAVERIC co-assembly of a single library showed better checkM results than my co-assembly with three libraries.
 It could be that the three libraries are functioning less like technical replicates than as separate samples.
-Although they were collected at the same location and conditions in the study, they were collected at three consecutive years (2010, 2011, and 2012).
+Although they were collected at the same location and conditions in the peat bog study, they were collected at three consecutive years (2010, 2011, and 2012).

 ###### MODULE 9: Refinement, Visualization, and Analysis of MAG bins using anvi'o